MelbourneGenomics/cpipe/docs/troubleshooting.md

 This isn't a significant error, so you can make Java stop reporting it by editing your `config.groovy` and setting `JAVA_OPTS="-noverify"`.

+You also need to make sure that Cpipe is using the built-in version of Java that will use this flag.
+To do so, run `which java` while inside the Cpipe.
+If it returns something like `/usr/bin/java`, then your system Java is incorrectly taking precedence.
+In this case, quit out of the cpipe environment (type `exit` or `Ctrl+D`), load Java using whichever system you use (the `module` command, `update-alternatives`, etc.), and then re-enter the Cpipe environment, and resume the pipeline.

 ## Out of Memory
 If you notice `OutOfMemory` errors in the cpipe output log, especially when you are running a large number of samples, you might need to increase the amount of memory allocated to Java.
 You can do this by setting the `MAX_JAVA_MEM` variable